SchoolOfFreelancing/Freelancing-On-LAMP-Stack-Support/README.md

 ## Freelancing on LAMP Stack Support
 ## AI-Powered Hands-on LAMP Stack Training

-Our flexible and affordable LAMP Stack Engineering training empowers individuals to achieve success as freelancers.
+This flexible and affordable LAMP Stack Engineering training empowers individuals to achieve freelance success with confidence.

+The LAMP stack—comprising Linux, Apache, MySQL, and PHP/Perl/Python—is a widely used framework for building and managing dynamic websites and web applications.

 This Freelancing on LAMP Stack Engineering training is expertly crafted to provide you with the essential skills and in-depth knowledge required to thrive in the high-demand field of freelance web development.

-The LAMP stack—comprising Linux, Apache, MySQL, and PHP/Perl/Python—is a widely used framework for building and managing dynamic websites and web applications.

 ## Guaranteed Minimum Income (GMI) Based On Two Conditions
 1) You need to purchase the necessary bids/connects on the freelance marketplace to apply jobs.